ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

 Next, setting ``CONFIG_MODEL = DirectLauncherConfig`` connects the launcher to the configuration class we've defined above.

-The subsequent line ``SERVER_SPEC = {"main": ServerType.GRPC}`` defines which kind of servers the product will start.
-Here, we have only a single server, which is accessible via gRPC.
+The subsequent line ``SERVER_SPEC = {"main": ServerType.GRPC}`` defines which kind of servers the product starts.
+Here, there's only a single server, which is accessible via gRPC.
 The keys in this dictionary can be chosen arbitrarily, but should be consistent across the launcher implementation.
 Ideally, you use the key to convey some meaning.
-For example, you could coose ``"main"`` for the main interface to your product, and ``file_transfer`` if there's an additional service for file up-/download.
+For example, ``"main"`` could refer to the main interface to your product, and ``file_transfer`` to an additional service for file up-/download.

 The ``__init__`` method